 Basically, it is an irrecoverable receivable – a type of expense that occurs when a customer to whom you have extended credit is no longer able or willing to pay you.
-In accounting terms, this is known as a “” which must be charged against your company's accounts receivable.
+In accounting terms, this is known as a “bad debt expense” which must be charged against your company's accounts receivable.

 Your customer’s bank credit line may have been withdrawn, curtailing his or her operating capital.
 The market may have turned down suddenly, impacting sales and the overall busines model.

-Bad debt can also be the result of credit fraud.
-For example, your business might have been deliberately targeted by criminals, or a customer misrepresented himself in obtaining a sale on credit from your company, with no intention of ever paying you.
+Bad debt can also be the result of , in which your business has been deliberately targeted by criminals, or a customer misrepresented himself in obtaining a sale on credit from your company and has no intention of ever paying you.